atsushieno/uapmd/docs/design/ARCHITECTURE.md

 - LV2
 - VST3 (Travesty)
-- AudioUnit V2
-- AudioUnit V3
+- AudioUnit (V2 and V3)
-- CLAP
+- CLAP (if there is good hosting library like LV2 lilv)

 Our hosting support is limited to the following features: